mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.1/index.md

 ---
 layout: layout.pug
-navigationTitle: Add Kaptain on air-gapped
+navigationTitle: Add Kaptain air-gapped for DKP 2.1
-title: Add Kaptain to DKP Catalog Applications on air-gapped environments
+title: Add Kaptain to your DKP Catalog applications on air-gapped environments for DKP 2.1
 menuWeight: 10
-excerpt: Add Kaptain to your DKP Catalog Applications on air-gapped environments
+excerpt: Add Kaptain to your DKP Catalog applications on air-gapped environments for DKP 2.1
 beta: false
 enterprise: false
 ---

 <p class="message--warning"><strong>WARNING: </strong>
-You can deploy Kaptain to a cluster in a selected Workspace.
-If you do not intend to deploy Kaptain to a certain cluster, you must switch the Workspace you are deploying to or move that cluster to another Workspace.
+You can deploy Kaptain to a cluster in a selected workspace.
+If you do not intend to deploy Kaptain to a certain cluster, you must switch the workspace you are deploying to or move that cluster to another workspace.
 </p>

-## DKP air-gapped installation
+## DKP 2.1 air-gapped installation

-Refer to [DKP install instructions][dkp_install], if you are running in a networked environment.
+Refer to [DKP install instructions][dkp_install], if you want to deploy Kaptain in a networked environment or to [DKP 2.2 air-gapped instructions][2.2_air] if you are deploying in DKP 2.2.

 Kaptain supports installation on an air-gapped (a.k.a. offline or private) DKP managed cluster.
 Before installing Kaptain, please follow the [air-gapped installation guide][konvoy-air-gap] to set up the air-gapped DKP managed cluster.
 The cluster admin is responsible for configuring the DKP cluster correctly and ensuring container images have been pre-loaded to the private registry before installing Kaptain.

-### Prerequisites
+## Prerequisites

 -   A DKP cluster with the following Platform applications enabled: